The Roles of Dust Growth in the Temperature Evolution and Snow Line Migration in Magnetically Accreting Protoplanetary Disks: Model

 where $L$ is the stellar luminosity (for details, see \citealt{Mori2021}). \eqref{eq:irr} already uses that the central star is solar-mass.
 Following \cite{Mori2021}, we consider stellar evolution and give $L$ as a function of the stellar age $t$.
 Figure 3 of \cite{Mori2021} provides $L$ versus $t$ based on the stellar evolution model of \citet{Feiden16}.
 In this study, we use {an empirical fit for} the luminosity evolution curve of \cite{Mori2021},

-The midplane temperature in the accretion-dominated limit is given by {\cite{Mori2021}}
+The midplane temperature in the accretion-dominated limit is given by \citep{Mori2021}

 where $\sigma$ is the Stefan--Boltzmann constant and $\tau_{\rm heat}$ is the optical depth from infinity to the heating layer.
 The dimensionless parameter $f_{\rm heat}$ is the fraction of the energy converted into Joule heating in the total energy liberated by accretion.
-As described in Appendix B of \citep{Mori2021}, this fraction is of the order of $10^{-3}$--1 and depends on the strength of the toroidal magnetic field within the disk.
+As described in Appendix B of {\cite{Mori2021}}, this fraction is the order of $10^{-3}$--1 and depends on the strength of the toroidal magnetic field within the disk.
 By default, we take $f_{\rm heat}=1$ to explore the maximum possible efficiency of MHD disk heating.
+We explain how lower $f_{\rm heat}$ affects our results in Section \ref{sssec:fdepth}. {It may be inconsistent to consider the case $f_{\rm heat}<1$ under the assumption that mass loss by disk winds is neglected.
+However, because the total gas surface density $\Sigma_{\rm g}$ little affects the temperature of our disk model (see Section~\ref{sssec:alpha}), we expect that this assumption does not affect our results and conclusion.}

 The optical depth to the heating layer depends on the height of the heating layer and the opacity above the {heating} layer.
 The former is determined by the disk's vertical ionization structure.
 In the following sections, we explain how we related the disk ionization structure and opacity to the size and vertical distribution of dust grains.